Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 -
 -

-It's off the top egde!
-Remmeber that the starting y value (in the initial state) is -4!
+It's off the top edge!
+Remember that the starting y value (in the initial state) is -4!

 **Challenge**